d4r14h/SocialPwned/README.md

 ## Disclaimer :warning:

-The usage of SocialPwned to attack targets without prior mutual consent is illegal.
-In addition, it makes use of different modules that violate Linkedin and Instagram rules, therefore, you will be banned temporarily or permanently.
+The usage of SocialPwned to attack targets without explicit consent is **illegal**.
+In addition, it makes use of different modules that violate Linkedin and Instagram Terms Of Service, so you run the risk of being banned.

-It is the responsibility of the end user to use SocialPwned.
-The developers are not responsible and are not liable for any misuse or damage caused.
+It's completely up to the user on how SocialPwned is used.
+The developers do not hold responsibility and/or liability for the user's actions.